-Khaled Nassar received his B.Sc and MS degrees with honors from Cairo University in 1992 and 1995 respectively, and his PhD from Virginia Tech, Blacksburg Virginia in 2000.
-Currently, he is a professor of construction and architectural engineering at The American University in Cairo.
+Khaled Nassar received his Bachelor in Science and master's degrees with honors from Cairo University in 1992 and 1995 respectively, and his PhD from Virginia Tech, Blacksburg Virginia in 2000.
+Currently, he is a professor of construction and architectural engineering at The American University in Cairo (AUC).
 Prior to joining AUC, he was an assistant professor of construction engineering at Bradley University in Peoria, Illinois, an associate professor at the University Maryland Eastern Shore, United States, as well as serving as the chair of the department of Architectural Engineering at the University of Sharjah, UAE.

 Nassar has taught and conducted research on a number of areas ranging from simulation applications, computing in design and construction, quantitative methods in construction management and technology as well as visualization.
-He has published over 100 refereed journal and conference papers in top journals in the field with several best paper awards and advised many master's and PhD students on topics ranging from data mining applications, to simulation of onshore wind farm construction.
+He has published over 100 refereed journal and conference papers in top journals in the field with several best paper awards and advised many master and PhD students on topics ranging from data mining applications to simulation of onshore wind farm construction.
 Furthermore, he participated in research grants worth in excess of one and half million dollars with projects funded by the Illinois Department of Transportation (IDOT), Caterpillar Inc, National Science Foundation (NSF), the European Union (EU) as well as several others.

 Nassar has received many awards, including the Caterpillar fellowship, the Hauser Award, as well as a number of best teacher and best paper awards.
 In addition to his academic work, he has practiced professionally in the United States and various countries in the Middle East in the Architecture, Engineering and Construction (AEC) industry and consulted on a number of projects around the world.
 He has also provided professional training on a number of topics to various design firms including some fortune 500 companies.